Scenario sprint: faqs

 You’ll follow a structured, practical process to build four scenarios and explore them in relevant detail — through hands-on work, not lectures.

-Yes.
-The workshop kicks off by focusing on forces shaping Dubai’s private school environment, but of course we cannot ignore relevant global education trends as well.
+Yes, but not only.
+The workshop kicks off by focusing on forces shaping your immediate business environment, but we will not ignore relevant national or global trends as well.

 Why attend as a two-person team?

-Working in pairs strengthens understanding and makes it easier to bring new thinking back to school.
-One person alone may see the value, but it is harder to translate into decisions.
+Working in pairs strengthens understanding and makes it easier to bring new thinking back to the office.

 Do we need prior experience with scenario planning?

 No. The workshop is fully guided from start to finish.
-The process is designed for school leaders, not foresight specialists!
+The process is designed for managers, not foresight specialists!
 The method is practical, structured, and easy to follow.

-How is confidentiality ensured if multiple schools are present?
+How is confidentiality ensured if multiple companies are present?

 Think of the Scenario Sprint as a dozen private workshops happening in parallel.
 Each team works at its own table.
 No cross-sharing is expected.